Works for You

 Seeking a Program Manager for Title 1-B WIOA Programs.

 The Workforce Innovation and Opportunity Act (WIOA) of 2014 provides a national workforce preparation and employment system designed to meet the needs of the nation’s businesses and the needs of job seekers and those who want to further their careers.

 In addition to various employment services, WIOA can assist with tuition, books, fees, required supplies and other support services for training, such as transportation costs through mileage reimbursements and childcare assistance.
 All training programs must be in demand occupations and on the state approved eligible training provider list, which can be found at www.illinoisworknet.com.
 A variety of criteria are used to determine eligibility for services in three main categories described below, however all WIOA participants must be a citizen of or authorized to work in the United States and registered with Selective Service, if a male over 18 years of age.
 Veterans receive priority for service.

-Dislocated workers are individuals who have been laid off or terminated due to plant closure or mass layoff or are unemployed through no fault of their own.
-Self-employed individuals and displaced homemakers may also be eligible.
-The job loss must be permanent.
-Services for dislocated workers are designed to train or retrain workers and assist their transition to new employment.
-Services are similar to those offered to Adults.
+Dislocated workers are individuals who have been laid off due to plant closure or mass layoff or are unemployed through no fault of their own, and may be eligible to receive services similar to those offered to Adults.

 Visit one of our eight convenient locations throughout Western Illinois.